protomaps/PMTiles/spec/v3/spec.md

 ### 3.4 Position

 A Position is encoded into 8 bytes.
-Bytes 0 through 3 (first 4 bytes) represent the latitude and byte 4 through 7 (last 4 bytes) represent the longitude.
+Bytes 0 through 3 (the first 4 bytes) represent the latitude, and bytes 4 through 7 (the last 4 bytes) represent the longitude.

 #### Encoding

-To encode a latitude or a longitude into 4 bytes use the following method:
+To encode a latitude or a longitude into 4 bytes, use the following method:

-1. Multiply value by 10,000,000
+1. Multiply the value by 10,000,000.
-1. Convert result into little-endian 32-bit signed integer
+1. Convert the result into a little-endian 32-bit signed integer.

 #### Decoding

-To decode a latitude or a longitude from 4 bytes use the following method:
+To decode a latitude or a longitude from 4 bytes, use the following method:

-1. Read bytes as a little-endian 32-bit signed integer
+1. Read bytes as a little-endian 32-bit signed integer.
-1. Divide read value by 10,000,000
+1. Divide the read value by 10,000,000.

 ## 4 Directories

 A directory is simply a list of entries.
-Each entry describes either where a specific tile can be found in the _tile data section_, or where a leaf directory can be found in the _leaf directories section_.
+Each entry describes either where a specific tile can be found in the _tile data section_ or where a leaf directory can be found in the _leaf directories section_.

-The number of entries in the root directory and in the leaf directories is left to the implementation and can vary drastically depending on what the writer has optimized for (cost, bandwidth, latency etc.).
+The number of entries in the root directory and in the leaf directories is left to the implementation and can vary drastically depending on what the writer has optimized for (cost, bandwidth, latency, etc.).
 However, the size of the header plus the compressed size of the root directory must not exceed 16384 bytes to allow latency-optimized clients to retrieve the root directory in its entirety.
 Therefore, the **maximum compressed size of the root directory is 16257 bytes** (16384 bytes - 127 bytes).
 A sophisticated writer might need several attempts to optimize this.

 ### 4.1 Directory Entries